Caesar305/bbt-pdf-to-csv/README.md

 # wellsfargo-pdf-to-csv
-Simple Script to import Wells Fargo Bank statements from PDF to CSV
+Simple Script to import BB&T statements from PDF to CSV